-As of 2020, My Home Screen on its fifth generation, and it remains largely the same as the Firefox OS on which it was originally based.
+As of 2020, My Home Screen is on its fifth generation, and it remains largely the same as the Firefox OS on which it was originally based.

 When you press the Home button on the remote, you get a choice of three options: Live TV, Apps, and Devices.
-This simplicity is the platform’s greatest strength, making it easy to navigate and find things by helpfully storing all the apps in single location; you can also pin your favorite apps to the home page for quicker access.
+This simplicity is the platform’s greatest strength, making it easy to navigate and find things by helpfully storing all the apps in a single location; you can also pin your favorite apps to the home page for quicker access.

 You’ll find this latest iteration on all 2020 Panasonic TVs, though it will run fastest – and display its apps and content in the best light – through the TV maker’s high-end OLED sets, like the HZ1500 featured here.

 Since the smart platform is relatively simple, it doesn’t require a vast amount of processing power to operate, which makes it responsive, robust, and free from crashes.
 My Home Screen isn’t fragmented like some platforms, nor does it bombard you with recommendations – it simply delivers all the streaming and catch-up services you need.